 This post explores this in detail and I’ll also remind you again of the best book I’ve ever read on the subject: Carl George and Warren Bird’s, How to Break Growth Barriers.
 They go into detail about some of the barriers I raise in this post and the previous one.

 Wise leaders position their church today to make an impact tomorrow.

 6 Keys to Breaking 200, 400 and 800 in Attendance

-While embracing all 6 things won’t guarantee your church will grow, every church I know that has successfully pushed past the 200, 400 and 800 barriers has navigated these changes (and dealt with the 8 problems in the other post).
+While embracing all 6 things won’t guarantee your church will grow, every church I know that has successfully pushed past the 200, 400, and 800 barriers have navigated these changes (and dealt with the 8 problems in my other post).

 Here are 6 keys:

 Too many leaders try to hold onto all the decision making power in an organization, whether that’s a board (see point 3) or usually, the pastor.